 - Can perform select interventional procedures and routine fluoroscopic ones

 Registered radiologic technologists that have lots of experience and wish to become radiologist assistants must complete a formal continuing education program for this advanced occupation and become certified as a Registered Radiologist Assistant (R.R.A.) by meeting the necessary requirements and passing the appropriate exam from the ARRT.

 Radiologic technologists and x-ray technicians are in demand.
 The outlook for both fields is promising due to the aging population, technological advancement, and growing demand for diagnostic imaging exams and other radiologic procedures.
-In fact, the Occupational Outlook Handbook says that employment of workers within the field of radiologic technology is expected to increase by 9 percent between 2018 and 2028 (faster than average).
+In fact, the Occupational Outlook Handbook says that employment of workers within the field of radiologic technology is expected to increase by six percent from 2021 to 2031 (faster than average).

 Benefits of a Career in Radiologic Technology

 Radiology is a good career for a host of reasons:

 - Personal fulfillment from helping people—A sense of reward comes from knowing that their work leads to the proper diagnosis and treatment of the patients they interact with.